edibotopic/dsf-racket/readme.md

 # DSF in Racket

-Drawing topological diagrams based on the Dispersed System Formalism (DSF).
+Draw topological diagrams based on the Dispersed System Formalism (DSF).

-This repo contains a small Racket module `dsf.rkt` and accompanying slides written in Racket `dsf_slides.rkt`.
+This repo contains a small Racket module `dsf.rkt` containing definitions to draw a spatial representation given a valid DSF formula.
+Using `dsf_tree.rkt` binary tree representations of the the formulas can also be drawn.
-A blank `dsf_test.rkt` file with the dsf module imported and some commented out formulas is provided for testing the module.
+A blank `dsf_test.rkt` file with the dsf modules imported and some commented out formulas is provided for testing the module.
+Accompanying slides written in Racket `dsf_slides.rkt`, and viewable as `out/dsf_slides.pdf`, include example code and drawings.

-The module is imported into a Racket project with:
+The main module is imported into a Racket project with:

 ```rkt
 ;; Assuming dsf.rkt is in the working directory